alobe/react-source-click/README.md

 ## Dependencies

 - framework like Next.js, create React App, Vite which use babel to compile code and use [@babel/plugin-transform-react-jsx-source](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-react-jsx-source) by default
-- you can use [react-source-click/babel-plugin-source-trace](https://github.com/alobe/react-source-click/blob/master/babel-plugin-source-trace/index.js) in your .babelrc.json/babel.config.json if project you work on didn't use @babel/plugin-transform-react-jsx-source plugin
+- you can use [react-source-click/babel-plugin-source-trace](https://github.com/alobe/react-source-click/blob/master/babel-plugin-source-trace/index.js) in your .babelrc.json or babel.config.json if project you work on didn't use @babel/plugin-transform-react-jsx-source plugin

 ## Installation